 NatureSweet grows tomatoes in various shapes, sizes, and colors; however, the Eclipses are the best slicing tomato in the NatureSweet Family.

-NatureSweet does not grow their product in traditional soil.
+NatureSweet does not grow its product in traditional soil.

 Instead, they use coconut husks, which are disease resistant and require less water.